Meander (1855): History

 She was purchased by Bibby Line the following year and reverted to her original name, although she was still referred to by the French and Lloyds Register as the Meandre.
 After a decade of service she was sold in 1868 to Cie Generale Maritime of Antwerp and renamed Baron Lambermont for operating out of Belgium.
-She again changed hands in 1877 when she was acquired by E. Caillol et H. Saint-Pierre of Marseilles and was renamed Orient.
+She again changed hands in 1877 when she was acquired by E. Caillol et H. Saint-Pierre of Marseille and was renamed Orient.

 Caillol & Saint-Pierre operated her on the Marseille to Corsica service carrying 10 passengers and 700 troops in the 'tween decks.
-She was refitted in 1885, when he engine was replaced with a compound engine by Fraissenet & Cie of Marseilles, increasing her tonnage to 1023 grt.
+She was refitted in 1885, when the engine was replaced with a compound engine by Fraissenet & Cie of Marseille, increasing her tonnage to 1023 grt.
 This enabled her operation into the 20th century, but by late in her career she was relegated to a cargo ship, operating to Algeria.
 Meander was eventually broken up in Marseille in 1910.

 She is subject of a print entitled "Launch of the HMS Meander, from the Clifton Works, Bristol, 1855", although she never served in the Royal Navy.